Lupus is an auto-immune disease where no two patients have the same set of

 Is CBD beneficial for lupus patients?

-No medical treatments involving cannabis or its derivatives are currently approved to treat lupus, but further research is being conducted and is supported by the Lupus Foundation of America.
+No medical treatments involving cannabis or its derivatives are currently approved to treat lupus, but further research is supported by the Lupus Foundation of America.

 Do people use cannabis for lupus flare-ups?

-Studies show that cannabis may have potential for fighting chronic pain, depression, and anxiety (common symptoms of lupus), but these studies are limited in size and not specifically conducted with lupus patients, so more research is needed to give a definitive answer.
+Studies show that cannabis may have the potential to fight chronic pain, depression, and anxiety (typical symptoms of lupus).7,8 Still, these studies are limited in size and not specifically conducted with lupus patients, so more research is needed to give a definitive answer.

 Can cannabinoids help autoimmune disorders?

-Cannabinoids have been studied for possible benefits for autoimmune disorders and show potential against the resulting inflammation, but more research is needed to determine effectiveness against rheumatic disorders like lupus.
+Cannabinoids have been studied for possible benefits for autoimmune disorders and show potential against the resulting inflammation, but more research is needed to determine effectiveness against rheumatic disorders like lupus.1,2

 Is it harmful to use medical marijuana for lupus?

-Scientists cannot definitively say either way, but it can be inferred that smoking medical marijuana for lupus symptoms is not a viable option.
+Scientists cannot definitively say either way, but it can be inferred that smoking medical cannabis for lupus symptoms may not be a viable option.
 Smoking is a risk factor for the development of lupus, so any doctor recommending cannabis for the treatment of related symptoms is likely to recommend edibles or other non-smoking methods of consumption.

 The information in this article and any included images or charts are for educational purposes only.
 This information is neither a substitute for, nor does it replace, professional legal advice or medical advice, diagnosis, or treatment.
 If you have any concerns or questions about laws, regulations, or your health, you should always consult with an attorney, physician or other licensed professional.